zephyrproject-rtos/zephyr/doc/guides/code-relocation.rst

 Details
 *******
-The memory region and file are given to this python script in the form of a string.
+The memory region and file are given to the :ref:`gen_relocate_app.py` script in the form of a string.

 An example of such a string is:
 ``SRAM2:/home/xyz/zephyr/samples/hello_world/src/main.c,SRAM1:/home/xyz/zephyr/samples/hello_world/src/main2.c``